5 MIN READ

 Calling all knitters!

-Did you know you can make some great passive income just by doing what you already love to do — knitting?
+Did you know you can make money at home just by doing what you already love to do — knitting?

 I’ve created three knitting patterns in the past three months, and earned up to $35 per month.
 It’s not hard: All you need to design and sell knitting patterns is a creative mind, reasonable writing skills, attention to detail and — of course — decent knitting skills.